GerHobbelt/libertinus/CONTRIBUTING.md

 To build the fonts locally, you will need to setup [Fontship][fontship].
 Several methods are available for installation including a simple one-liner with no installation [using Docker][fontship-docker-setup].
-One Fontship is setup, regenerate the fonts at any time using:
+Once Fontship is setup, regenerate the fonts at any time using:

     fontship make